connervieira/Predator/DOCUMENTATION.md

             - This value can be set to any alphanumeric string.
 For example, if all the plates in your state have 3 letters followed by 4 numbers, you could set this value to "AAA0000" or "ABC1234".
 Both values will work the exact same way.
             - For sake of simplicity, you can also just enter the license plate of another car in your state or region.
 Since Predator only looks to see whether a character is a number or letter, not the character itself, "EGY4011" will act identically to "AAA0000".
     - Real-time mode:
         - First, you'll be asked to set the root project folder.
-Simple create an empty folder, then place any files you want to use later into it.
+Simply create an empty folder, then place any files you want to use later into it.
 Specify the absolute path to this folder here.
             - Example: `/home/cvieira/Downloads/MyProjectFolder`
         - Next, you'll be asked for an alert database.
 An alert database is simply a plain text file containing a list of license plates you want Predator to display an alert for.
             - This alert database should have one license plate per line, and no other characters.